m4ttsch/omscs-notes-notes/machine-learning-trading/reading-plotting-stock-data.md

 ## Compute Mean Volume Quiz Solution
 ![](https://assets.omscs.io/99A66C8E-4B8E-413B-9713-22E7762069D9.png)

-Given a DataFrame `df` containing a "Volume” column, the following code returns the mean of the values in that column.
+Given a DataFrame `df` containing a "Volume" column, the following code returns the mean of the values in that column.

 ```python
 df[‘Values’].mean()